 SENDCO / SENCO – Special educational needs and disability co-ordinator: The individual responsible for the day to day special education provision at a school or early years setting, it is their responsibility to ensure appropriate provision is accessible to meet the needs of children with special educational needs at that establishment.

-In our local area we needed to put in a SENDIT request to the local authority, the process may be different in your local area and this is why the setting should be leading the process as they are in regular contact with the local authority.
+In our local area we needed to put in a SENDIT request to the local authority.
+The process may be different in your local area and this is why the setting should be leading the process as they are in regular contact with the local authority.
 The SENDIT request was for 2 year old funding and additional funding due to the higher level of need for my child.
 This request (along with lots of supporting evidence) was then taken to SENDIP – the Early years special educational needs, disability and inclusion panel.

-Many young children need assistance for various reasons, it can be too early for a diagnosis for some, others are simply delayed – especially those that are born late in the school year as they will often be further behind their peers particularly when starting to look at the transition to school.
-Any child that has needs over and above their peers should be in discussions with the SENCO to ensure their needs are being met, SEN funding is available based on need not diagnosis.
+Many young children need assistance for various reasons, it can be too early for a diagnosis for some.
+Others are simply delayed – especially those that are born late in the school year as they will often be further behind their peers particularly when starting to look at the transition to school.
+Any child that has needs over and above their peers should be in discussions with the SENCO to ensure their needs are being met.
+SEN funding is available based on need not diagnosis.

 One-to-one support is often very confusing as I (like many other parents) assumed that this meant my son would have a key person with him at all times, this is not the case.
 In many cases particularly for young children the child may have a key person and one-one support for a large part of the day but the funding is also for staff training and resources and does not mean one person with them all day.

 The use of the inclusion funding is down to the setting but you and the local authority have a right to question where it is being spent and speak to the setting if you feel it is not being used in your child’s best interests.
 Contracts relating to the funding are between the local authority and the setting and you may be required to sign for this each term.

-There will also be regular reviews of funding, the council request a form is completed by the setting and parents and any updated plans, target reviews, progress checkers, or specialist reports are provided – this is all lead by the setting and you will become familiar with much of the paperwork from regular progress meetings with the setting and other professionals working with your child.
+There will also be regular reviews of funding, the council request a form is completed by the setting and parents.
+Any updated plans, target reviews, progress checkers or specialist reports are provided for the review.
+This is all lead by the setting and you will become familiar with much of the paperwork from regular progress meetings with the setting and other professionals working with your child.

 In addition to this the local specialist pre-school where my son now attends also sent a home worker out for a number of weeks who worked with me on a number of strategies to help my son.
-Alongside numerous other visits to health professionals, speech and language therapists and stay and play sessions for children with additional needs run by various groups I am now very comfortable with how to engage with my son and he is much happier.
+We also had numerous other visits to health professionals, speech and language therapists and stay and play sessions for children with additional needs run by various groups.
+I am now very comfortable with how to engage with my son and he is much happier.

-Local Children’s Centre
+- Local Children’s Centre

-SECNCO / nursery setting / school
+- SECNCO / nursery setting / school

-Look at your Local Authority website they should signpost local agencies
+- Look at your Local Authority website they should signpost local agencies

-Your Doctor and Paediatrician
+- Your Doctor and Paediatrician

-Any health professionals – speech and language therapist, Occupational Therapists
+- Any health professionals – speech and language therapist, Occupational Therapists

-Local Autism/ ASD Service
+- Local Autism Service

-Local National Autistic Society Branch
+- Local National Autistic Society Branch

-Independent parent support for children with additional needs and disability – also usually accessed via the local authority
+- Independent parent support for children with additional needs and disability – also usually accessed via the local authority

-Local charities – there are many groups supporting children with additional needs run by charities, local schools (often by specialist education providers), churches and parent groups.
+- Local charities – there are many groups supporting children with additional needs run by charities, local schools (often by specialist education providers), churches and parent groups.